 Data / Parameter: 3.
-LFG {electricity, y} Data unit: m^3 Description: Amount of landfill gas sent to the power house at Normal Temperature and Pressure Source of data to be Project Participants used: Value of data applied Variable (see itemB.6.3.) for the purpose of calculating expected emission reductions in section B.5 Description of Continuous readings from the turbine flow-meters installed.
+LFG {electricity} , y Data unit: m^3 Description: Amount of landfill gas sent to the power house at Normal Temperature and Pressure Source of data to be Project Participants used: Value of data applied Variable (see itemB.6.3.) for the purpose of calculating expected emission reductions in section B.5 Description of Continuous readings from the turbine flow-meters installed.
 The measurement methods equipments are connected to a supervisory computer system, which and procedures to be registers continuously the LFG measured.
 Data to be aggregated monthly applied: and yearly.
 There will be one flow-meter for each engine installed.
 QA/QC procedures to Turbine flow meters should be subject to a regular maintenance and be applied: testing regime to ensure accuracy, in compliance with national laws (example in Germany and in Italy, for turbine meters of this size, a calibration every 12 years is required; in Brazil there are no requirements concerning the device's calibration).
 The calibration will be undertaken according with the manufacturer's recommendation.
-Any comment: - Monitoring under responsibility of the Projeto de Gas de Aterro TECIPAR - PROGAT operators (the team, the organizational structure and the management structure will be defined after the project s Automatic readings of temperature and pressure will be made by concerns - Automatic readings of temperature and pressure will be used to convert the gas connected to the now-meter - these data will be used to convert the gas- flow to Nm^3 : All registrations will be kent for 2 years after the end of the crediting - An registrations will be kept for 2 years after the end of the crediting ponou,
+Any comment: - Monitoring under responsibility of the Projeto de Gás de Aterro Any comment.
+TECIPAR - PROGAT operators (the team, the organizational structure and the management structure will be defined after the project's implementation). - Automatic readings of temperature and pressure will be made by sensors connected to the flow-meter - these data will be used to convert the gas- flow to Nm 3 ; - All registrations will be kept for 2 years after the end of the crediting period;

-Data / Parameter:4. w{CH4}
+Data / Parameter: 4. w {CH4}

-Data unit: m 3 CH 4 /m 3 LFG Description: Methane fraction in the landfill gas Source of data to be Continuous measurement using a certified gas analyzer.
-The analyzer will used: measure the methane content directly.
-Value of data applied 50% for the purpose of calculating expected emission reductions in section B.5 Description of The gas samples are taken using a stream system.
-The analysis is made measurement methods on the main line for 1 minute.
-Then, after 1 minute of washing, is made and procedures to be on the first inner line.
-Then, after 1 minute of washing, the analysis is applied: made on the second inner line, and so on.
-Since there are 5 measuring points (4 inner + 1 main lines), the analysis on the main line takes place for 1 minute every 10 minutes QA/QC procedures to The gas analyzer should be subjected to a regular maintenance and be applied: testing regime to ensure accuracy.
+Data unit: m3CH 4 /m3LFG

+Description: Methane fraction in the landfill gas

+Source of data to be used: Continuous measurement using a certified gas analyzer.
+The analyzer will measure the methane content directly.
+Value of data applied for the purpose of calculating expected emission reductions in section B.5 50% Description of measurement methods and procedures to be applied: The gas samples are taken using a stream system.
+The analysis is made on the main line for 1 minute.
+Then, after 1 minute of washing, is made on the first inner line.
+Then, after 1 minute of washing, the analysis is made on the second inner line, and so on.
+Since there are 5 measuring points (4 inner + 1 main lines), the analysis on the main line takes place for 1 minute every 10 minutes QA/QC procedures to be applied: The gas analyzer should be subjected to a regular maintenance and testing regime to ensure accuracy.
 The calibration will be undertaken according with the manufacturer's recommendation.
 Any comment: - All registrations will be kept for 2 years after the end of the crediting period; - This factor reflects the fact that some degradable organic carbon does not degrade, or degrades very slowly, under anaerobic conditions in the SWDS.
 A default value of 0.5 is recommended by IPCC.